omriarad/mcas/deploy/docker/HOWTO-easy-pymm.md

 - Add your user id into the docker group for non-root execution.

-## Building your own container
+## Building your own container (you should not need to do this)

-Use the provided Dockerfile.pymm-ubuntu-18 to build your own container.
+Use the provided Dockerfile (e.g. Dockerfile.pymm-ubuntu-18) to build your own container.

 On Docker Hub (https://hub.docker.com/) create an account and a registry.